thenrio/graying-matter/articles/2011-02-03-screwing-real-options.markdown

 Then we exchanged on our return travel.
 Laurent had train 16, seat 53.
 I had 16/72...

-And I was not able to change back option without discarding forth option on online system !
+And I was not able to change back option without discarding forth option using online system !

-And my option was cancelled due as I had fiddled with the validity date
+And on 16/12 : 10 am, I realized my option was dead ...
+It might be a side-effect of going to bed late : I had read 'le 16/12 minuit vingt sept'

 Lessons learned :